 - Implementing strategies that effectively couple workers’ diverse talents

 In addition to shorter-term tasks like recruiting new employees, human resources professionals perform a variety of daily duties related to workplace development and retention.
-The following job descriptions give a detailed look at the daily work of some of Maine’s human resource professionals (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+The following job descriptions provide a detailed look at the daily work of some of Maine’s human resource professionals (Shown for illustrative purposes only):

 Human Resources Representative, GrafTech International Ltd – Job duties include overseeing employment pre- and post-screening, overseeing worker’s compensation claims, and organizing community programs and family activities.